kareemassad/home-automation/README.md

 ### Device Registry Module

+Used to register and access information on new devices.
 Can be found under device_registry with all the necessary documentation.

 ### Device Config Module